Majoring in Math

 How do I change my major to math?

 If you are interested in changing your major to math, please fill out the online 'Contact Us" form and request to see an advisor.
-After you have talked to an advisor, you need to fill out the change of major form found at the registrar's website and get department approval from Dr. Blockus.
+After you have talked to an advisor, you need to fill out the change of major form found at the registrar's website and submit your forms to the department office.
 The change of major request is subject to department approval and may require approval from AARS.

 What do I need to change my major to math?

 - A C- or better in Calculus I (Math 30 or Math 30P) or AP credit for Calculus I;

 - A C- or better in Discrete Math (Math 42);